johntrogan/defender-docs/defender-xdr/investigate-alerts.md

 ## Tune an alert

 As a security operations center (SOC) analyst, one of the top issues is triaging the sheer number of alerts that are triggered daily.
 An analyst's time is valuable, wanting to focus only on high severity and high priority alerts.
-Meanwhile, analysts are also required to triage and resolve lower priority alerts, which tends to be a manual process.
+Meanwhile, analysts are also required to triage and resolve lower priority alerts, which tend to be a manual process.

 Alert tuning, previously known as *alert suppression*, provides the ability to tune and manage alerts in advance.
 This streamlines the alert queue and saves triage time by hiding or resolving alerts automatically, each time a certain expected organizational behavior occurs and rule conditions are met.